vojay-dev/vojay-dev.github.io/_posts/2024-03-14-starcraft-data-pipeline.md

 # Introduction and overview

 This project and article is not only a source for knowledge sharing but also a celebration of my love for gaming and the endless possibilities that data holds.
-It is a fusion of two great passions: gaming and Data Engineering.
-I grew up playing a lot of StarCraft: Brood War as well as StarCraft II.
-I never made it to the grandmaster ladder, but I enjoyed every match experiencing the adrenaline rush of commanding armies, outmanoeuvring opponents, and claiming victory (from time to time at least).
+It is a fusion of two great passions: **gaming** and **Data Engineering**.
+I grew up playing a lot of [StarCraft: Brood War](https://starcraft.blizzard.com/){:target="_blank"} as well as [StarCraft II](https://starcraft2.blizzard.com/){:target="_blank"}, a real-time strategy video game where players control one of three unique factions in an intergalactic war, featuring resource management, base-building, and tactical combat.
+I never made it to the grandmaster ladder, where top-ranked players compete against each other, but I enjoyed every match experiencing the adrenaline rush of commanding armies, outmanoeuvring opponents, and claiming victory (*from time to time at least*).

 Just as I fine-tuned my build orders and adapt to enemy tactics in StarCraft, I am now optimizing data pipelines, analyze trends, and visualize insights as a Data Engineer.
 In this article I would like to share knowledge about three useful technologies of today's modern data stacks, which are namely: